What a Healthy Marriage Looks Like

 At dinner time she saves the drumsticks for Bob knowing they are his favorite.
 Even though he is not religious, he still goes with her to church each Sunday.
 He knows it’s important to her.
 These are the small but important ways that both Bob and Susan are maintaining a healthy friendship which is at the foundation of the love they have for each other.

 Healthy Marriage is based on Trust and Commitment

 What does it really mean to connect to your partner?
 How well are you and your partner emotionally connected and committed?
 Couples that have a stable relationship feel distressed when the other seems unhappy, depressed, anxious or hurt.
 They are highly attuned to each other’s emotional energy.
 There is a high degree of trust.
 Awareness and the ability to think about others is present in this relationship.

 One the other end there are couples constantly struggling with emotional disconnect.
 There is a lack of mutual respect.
-Their moods and emotions are not attuned to each other.
-One feels neutral and upset when the other partner is in distress.
+Each partners mood and emotions are misaligned.
+One feels neutral and upset.
+The other partner is in distress.
 This will make it hard for the couple to make it the long haul in their marriage.
-Both are selfish in their attempts to work on keeping themselves happy instead of learning how to show compassion with each other.
+Both are selfish in their attempts to work on keeping themselves happy, not invested in learning how to show compassion with each other.